hoquesumya/cs4111-soccer/README.txt

 generate the query which is sent to the database.
 Additionally, the players can based

-2- the competitions webpage is interesting because it provides the user with ways to fetch information about competitions, which are the most 'general' entity in our ER design, and all associated sub-entities such as teams, games, etc. The user input is used in the queries sent to the database.
+2- the competitions webpage is interesting because it provides the user with ways to fetch information about competitions, which are the most 'general' entity in our ER design, and all associated sub-entities such as teams, players The user input is used in the queries sent to the database.
+The user will click on the each container to access thr dropdown menu to

 AI Tools:
 ChatGPT was used to help with designing UI elements in HTML such as tables and buttons for the games/players/coaches webpages,